dbarzin/deming/docs/delegation.md

 - If the auditee selects "Cancel", the changes are not saved and the auditee returns to the measuremet view.

-### Accepting / Rejecting a measurement
+## Accepting / Rejecting a measurement

-Once an measurement has been carried out by an auditee, it changes status to "to be validated".
+Once an auditee has carried out a measurement, it changes status to "to be validated".

 For other users, this is shown by an hourglass next to the completion date in the list of checks to be carried out: